decentraland/explorer/README.md

 ## Running the kernel

 Make sure you have the following dependencies:
-- Node v10 or compatible installed
+- Node v10 or compatible installed via `sudo apt install nodejs`
-- yarn installed globally via `npm install yarn -g`
+- yarn installed globally via `sudo npm install yarn -g`

+IMPORTANT: If your path has spaces the build process will fail.
+Make sure to clone this repo in a properly named path.

 Build the project: